Program registration and documentation

 - Background Check

-the adult.
-This process can take anywhere from 24 hours up to a month, so we
+can take anywhere from 24 hours up to a month, so we encourage program units

-check reveals a criminal record history, the applicant will be notified and
+reveals a criminal record history, the applicant will be notified and their

-their application will be reviewed for evaluation consistent with university
+application will be reviewed for evaluation consistent with university policy.

 Request a Background/DMV Check for Youth Program Staff - Any adult responsible for Transporting youth are required to also have a Yearly DMV Check.
 This request can be submitted at the same time as the Background Check through the same form.